Kakamotobi/Learned/DSA/19-Dynamic-Programming.md

 ## Other Dynamic Programming Patterns
 ### 0/1 Knapsack
-- Given some quantity of things available to us, use them to sum to a particular target.
+- Given some quantity of things available to us, use them once or zero times to sum to a particular target.
+- Knapsack problems are 2-dimensional dynamic programming problems.
 #### Example
 - Inputs
   - `coins = [1,2,3]`.